 Ahead, the front door leads into a concrete column-free living space with recessed strip lighting, a single kitchen worktop and another vast grid glazed wall onto another, bigger, sunken courtyard.
 On the back wall two facing stairs in black steel lead to the master bedroom, forming an intriguing sculptural V-shaped set piece.
 A perimeter corridor sweeps around the entrance courtyard at lower level, leading to two guest bedroom suites with further courtyards of their own and a cinema room across the far side.
 Upstairs, the master bedroom has a bathroom cut out of the rectangular plan on one side and a walk-in wardrobe directly opposite.
 Like many rooms in the house, it is lit only by rooflights.
 It’s a curious design that, unusually for a Paragraph 55 house, makes little attempt to engage with surrounding views.

 Rather, The Ghost House is highly urban materially and spatially and is more about recreating the loft living experience its owner had in Leamington.
 The project has been well executed and is – another reflection of its owner – astonishingly ambitious as well as daring and outrageous in an area that is shot through with false conservatism.
-The plan is slightly strange, as is the lack of vertical windows that overlook the landscape and village, which might not have been the case if there had been only one designer, but we need buildings like this in places like this and up against councils like this.
+The plan is slightly strange, as is the lack of vertical windows that overlook the landscape and village, which might not have been the case if there had been only one designer, but we need buildings like this in places like this and up against councils like this - it was longlisted for House of the Year too.
 Therefore it’s good news that BPN and the client haven’t been put off and are already working on two more new houses in Moreton Paddox.